Experienced Reckless Driving Ticket in Sussex County VA Lawyer

 Quality Legal Representation for Your Reckless Driving Ticket in Sussex County VA

 We offer reasonable and transparent rates for legal representation on reckless driving charges and other Virginia traffic violations, starting with a free consultation.
 Our skilled defense attorneys are friendly, honest, and straightforward.
 If you have been charged with reckless driving in Sussex County, Virginia, call us.
 We’ll help you speed past your traffic issues.
 Call us directly at 804-873-4004 or contact us online.

 Consequences for Sussex County Reckless Driving Conviction

-Most Virginia reckless driving citations are class 1 misdemeanor offenses.
-Although these are comparatively minor charges, a conviction of this sort can stay on your record for up to 11 years.
+Virginia reckless driving citations are class 1 misdemeanor offenses.
+If you are convicted, it leaves you with a permanent criminal record.
 A traffic judge has the discretion under the laws of Virginia to sentence drivers who plead guilty to or are found guilty of a class 1 misdemeanor reckless driving charge to a variety of penalties, including:

 - Fines of up to $2,500

 - Six moving violation points on your driver’s license (which can accumulate and lead to suspension or revocation of your license)

 - Jail time of up to a year

 A conviction can also result in negative employment or other professional consequences (like loss of licenses or clearances), issues with other kinds of permits or licenses, and increased auto insurance rates or outright inability to obtain vehicle insurance.